MyCometG3/QLStephenSwift/docs/FEATURES.md

 0002:Second line of text
 0003:Third line of text
 ```

+### Line Ending Preservation
+The original line ending style (LF, CR, or CRLF) is automatically detected and preserved in the output.
+This ensures that files with different line ending styles maintain their original format when line numbers are added.

 ### Backward Compatibility
 When line numbers are disabled, the preview displays exactly as before with no changes to the output.